arod147/Asp.netAuthExample/README.md

   <h3>Step 3</h3>
   <p>Now we need to change one thing to get our DB connected.
 After we will create our database and table</p>
   <ol>
-    <li>First lets change our connection string to match your sql server.
+    <li>First let's change our connection string to match your SQL server.
 I just use my local machine to do this.
 You will change this in the appsetting.json file</li>
     <img width="968" alt="ConnectionString" src="https://user-images.githubusercontent.com/39133396/180590415-7cda17c1-daf6-4afe-8f21-7818b6541879.png">
-    <li>Next were going to need to use migrations to create our DB and table so lets navigate to the NuGet package console.</li>
+    <li>Next were going to need to use migrations to create our DB and table so let's navigate to the NuGet package console.</li>
     <img width="733" alt="console" src="https://user-images.githubusercontent.com/39133396/180590433-77c6e0ad-830e-449a-8d9e-47a1b2c83320.png">
     <li>Navigate to project folder using this command cd UserAuthExample </li>
     <img width="745" alt="cd" src="https://user-images.githubusercontent.com/39133396/180590445-c2791d36-26f9-4cd4-aaf4-0425fcfd75d5.png">